-IN THE 1ST CENTURY AD.
-THE GERMANIC FOLK LEGEND ARMINIUS & THE GERMANIC PEOPLE FOUGHT AGAINST THE ROMAN ARMIES IN THE BATTLE OF THE TEUTEBURG FOREST.
+1ST CENTURY A.D.: THE GERMANIC FOLK LEGEND ARMINIUS & THE GERMANIC TRIBES OF NORTHERN GERMANY FOUGHT AGAINST THE ROMAN ARMIES IN THE BATTLE OF THE TEUTEBURG FOREST.

 THIS LEGENDARY BATTLE PUT AN END TO ROMAN EXPANSION BEYOND THE RHINE.
-ROMAN EXPANSION INTO NORTHERN EUROPE AND THE NORTH EUROPEAN PLAIN WAS CONTAINED.
+ROMAN EXPANSION INTO NORTHERN EUROPE WAS FINALLY CONTAINED.
+ROME NEVER AGAIN EXPANDED EASTWARD ALONG THE NORTHERN EUROPEAN PLAIN.

-AS A RESULT, GERMANY WAS DENIED ACCESS TO RICH ENERGY AND MINERAL DEPOSITS OF THE ROMAN WORLD – ON WHICH AN EMERGING GERMAN ECONOMY COULD BUILD.
+AS A RESULT, GERMANY WAS DENIED ACCESS TO THE RICH ENERGY AND MINERAL DEPOSITS OF THE ROMAN WORLD – ON WHICH AN EMERGING GERMAN ECONOMY COULD HAVE BEEN BUILT IN LATE ANTIQUITY.

-GERMANY HAS ALWAYS DEPENDED ON EASY ACCESS TO THE WORLD’S ENERGY AND MINERAL RESOURCES.
+GERMAN INDUSTRY HAS ALWAYS DEPENDED ON UNCOMPLICATED, EASY ACCESS TO THE WORLD’S ENERGY AND MINERAL RESOURCES; THE ACHILLES HEEL OF THE GERMAN ECONOMY.

 German history is best understood through the lens of the 1st millennium BC.
 At that time, the eastern Mediterranean was the true center of economic and civil life, and it maintained that status throughout antiquity.
 Part of the reason was the ease of doing business in a region that for its time had a dense concentration of resources and population.
 Along the borders of the eastern Mediterranean were a number of important states and little states.
 Although there was some variance in which states held dominion over this region, there was a consensus that the eastern Mediterranean was home to the most impressive cities in the ancient world during the 1st century, it could be argued.